 The rest of my kit includes best-in-class gear from GoPro, Teradek, Litepanels, Dracast, K5600/Joker, ARRI, Chrosziel, Anton/Bauer, SmallHD, Metabones, Lectrosonics and Sachtler.
 A selection of C-stands, booms, silks, bounce, flags and other bits of standard grip round out the package.

-In a hurry?
-I have a fiber optic connection that will upload a typical day’s HD footage in minutes.
-No extra charge.
+Need your footage in a hurry?
+I have a fiber connection that will upload a typical day’s HD footage very quickly!

 DJI Osmo Pro X5 (add $50)

 Essentially a micro four-thirds drone camera on a dedicated gimbal, the 4K Osmo Pro has become an essential tool in my kit.
 It sets up fast and adds big production value to any shoot.
 It's ideal for those busy days where using a dolly or jib just isn't in the time budget.
 Not just for pretty shots, I’ve also used it for walking interviews and on-camera stand ups.
 And because it’s a Sony camera, it cuts quite well with my F5.

 Looks so good you might be tempted to shoot the whole day with it!